 James joined Manchester City when he was just 11, and by 18, he debuted for Pep Guardiola’s side in a memorable 6-1 win over Wycombe in the EFL Cup.
 The McAtee family does everything they can to support their sons, including arranging a schedule so they rarely miss a match.
 In one special instance, while James was scoring his first Champions League goal, his parents were in Northampton, watching John score for Bolton.

 Dubbed “Salford Silva” for his agile, creative playstyle reminiscent of City icon David Silva, James has embraced the nickname as an honour rather than pressure.
 His commitment and resilience show his character on and off the field, as he remarked: “My character is that if someone kicks me, I get back up.
 I don’t cower.”
-Now, at 21, he’s carving his own path, driven by family legacy and his love for the game, ready to make his mark at the highest level.
+Now, at 21, he, like fellow City academy graduate, Jamie Bynoe-Gittens are both carving their own path, driven by family legacy and his love for the game, ready to make his mark at the highest level.

 Appreciation Note: